DECODEproject/whitepaper/hardware_supports.md

 ## Validating Nodes

 The integrity and resilience of the network is provided through a distributed network of Validating nodes.
-One of the key architectural features of DECODE is that it separates *execution* of logic (*contracts*) from the *verification* of that logic, which allows for privacy aware execution [REF!](section-on-concepts-distributed-ledgers).
+One of the key architectural features of DECODE is that it separates *execution* of logic (*contracts*) from the *verification* of that logic, which allows for privacy aware execution.

 The validating nodes are key to providing the integrity and availability of the DECODE network.
 Therefore we build them from the ground up with a strong emphasis on verifiability by basing them on the DECODE OS.
 Each node will also contain the distributed ledger node and any other libraries and software that is required to participate in the DECODE network.
 This is likely to include cryptographic functionality and P2P networking capabilities to allow dynamic and evolving P2P networks to be formed.
 It is possible that the P2P networking capabilities can come from the underlying ledger implementation, or be augmented with custom protocols.